 Collaboration Engine offers an intuitive library that connects to a collaborative backend (the "engine").

 This backend handles the sharing of data and user-state between application instances in real-time.
-It currently runs in-memory on the application server, although a hostable version that you can deploy within your infrastructure is forthcoming.
+It currently runs in-memory on the application server, although a standalone version that you can deploy within your infrastructure is forthcoming.

 Collaboration between users is managed by collecting data into "topic" instances that are shared between all users interacting with the same part of the application.

-A topic can be compared to a chat room - it has an identifier (topic id) that is unique in the context of the application and participating members will receive all updates made to any topic that they’re participating in.
+A topic can be compared to a chat room - it has an identifier (topic ID) that is unique in the context of the application and participating members will receive all updates made to any topic that they’re participating in.

 Topic ids are freeform strings that the developer may choose, like "app" or "contract-126-address".

-When building a topic for a work item, it is a good convention to have the name of the entity, and the identifier for the entity in the topic id.
+When building a topic for a work item, it is a good convention to have the name of the entity, and the identifier for the entity in the topic ID.

 For example, if you are making a form for editing a

 Person has the id 120, a good topic name would be "person/120".

 Collaboration Engine includes several high-level APIs that enable the specific use cases of editing a form together and having real-time discussions.